KagisoModika/KagisoModika/README.md

 - 👋 Hi, I’m @KagisoModika
-- 👀 I’m interested in front end development and aspiring full stack developer.
+- 👀 I’m interested in front end development and aspire to be a full stack developer.
 I enjoy solving problems and creating innovative solutions for business and personal use.
 - 🌱 I’m currently learning React and getting back to Java Dev.
 - 💞️ I’m looking to utilize my skills in either a full-time or freelance position.
 My goal is to become a full stack developer.
 - 📫 Get in touch with me on email kagisomodika@yahoo.com